Preliminary remarks on Vaccines

 Formula for a first order

-Number of doses needed = target population x coverage objective x number of doses per person (according to the vaccination schedule) x loss factor + reserve stock (e.g. 25%)
+Number of doses needed = target population x coverage objective x number of doses per person (according to the vaccination schedule) x loss multiplying factor + reserve stock (e.g. 25%)

 Formula for subsequent orders